What is condition monitoring (CM)?

 2. Condition checking.
 Unlike trend monitoring, condition checking relies on periodic measurement of assets while they’re running.
 Maintenance then uses the data to assess the current condition of the asset.
 Checking the quality of a machine’s lubricant using an oil sight glass is an example of condition checking.

 Regardless of how you use condition monitoring data, you can program your data analysis tools to generate alerts or notifications when potential issues arise.
-The alerts will trigger the necessary maintenance team or technician to address the fault.
+The alerts trigger the necessary maintenance team or technician to address the fault.

 In these industries, even a small malfunction can cause significant financial losses and drops in productivity.
 For example, in a manufacturing plant, a faulty machine can lead to production delays, missed deadlines, lapses in regulatory compliance and increased costs.
-In the transportation industry, a malfunctioning aircraft engine can lead to flight cancellations, lost revenue, and even safety concerns.
+In the transportation industry, a malfunctioning aircraft engine can lead to flight cancellations, lost revenue and even safety concerns.

 Ultimately, condition monitoring can help maintenance teams take a more proactive approach to maintenance, saving companies money and maximizing operational efficiency.